 Several protocols were developed as JCPS cluster policies in order to improve the delivery of services in areas that require cooperation among CJS role players.
-The ICJS for South Africa outlines the transformative measures as the focus areas for improvement of service delivery across the value chain, such as appropriate legislative reforms, public confidence and trust, CJS enhancement, victim-friendly CJS, and continuous capacity development.
+The ICJS for South Africa outlines the transformative measures as the focus areas for improvement of service delivery across the value chain, such as appropriate legislative reforms, public confidence and trust, CJS enhancement, victimfriendly CJS, and continuous capacity development.
 Several platforms are in place in the form of sub-cluster structures, which are led by the administration and judiciary at the national, provincial and district levels.
 The Judicial-led structures consist of the National Efficiency Enhancement Committee (NEEC) chaired by the Chief Justice, the National Operations Committee, Provincial Efficiency Enhancement Committees (PEECs) chaired by the Judge Presidents, and the District Efficiency Enhancement Committees (DEECs).
-These committees are led by administration, which is provided for by legal instruments such as the Inter-Sectoral Committee on Child Justice (ISCCJ) and the Inter-Sectoral Committee on Sexual Offences (ISCSO).
-There are committees that emerge and dissolve from time to time to handle crosscutting issues.
+These committees are led by administration, which is provided for by legal instruments such as the Inter-Sectoral Committee on Child Justice (ISCCJ) and the Inter-Sectoral Committees that emerge and dissolve from time to time to handle crosscutting issues.